Microsoft search, LinkedIn revenue growth remains slower than a year ago

 Cloud helped the company beat expectations with overall revenues of $33.1 billion in the first fiscal quarter of 2020.

-Microsoft beat analyst expectations Wednesday with revenues of $33.1 billion in its fiscal first-quarter, up 14% from $29.8 billion a year ago.
-Its Azure cloud service continued to fuel its fastest growing segment, Intelligent Cloud, which reported revenues of $10.8 billion, up 27% year-over-year.
-That growth has slowed over the past year, however.
-Looking at the company’s digital marketing products, search advertising and LinkedIn growth also remained slower than a year ago.
+Microsoft reported revenues of $33.1 billion in its fiscal first-quarter of 2020 on Wednesday, up 14% from $29.8 billion a year ago.
+Looking at the company’s digital marketing products, search advertising and LinkedIn growth remained slower than a year ago.

 Search advertising.
 Microsoft Advertising saw revenue growth of 11% year-over-year for the first fiscal quarter.
 That’s up from the 9% growth seen in the previous quarter, but down from 17% growth reported a year ago.
 The company again said the growth was driven by higher revenue per search.